velas/tic-tac-toe-example/README.md

 $ npm start game-reset <second_player> /path/to/keypairs/player1.json
 ```

-Replace _<second_player>_ with base58 encoded public key of second player before executing the command above.
+Replace `<second_player>` with base58 encoded public key of second player before executing the command above.
 You can use following command to show base58 encoded pubkey from specified keypair file:
 ```bash
 $ npm start show-key /path/to/keypairs/player2.json
 ```

-After game initialization take a look at this line at console output (pubkey will be different).
+After game initialization, take a look at this line at console output (pubkey will be different).
 Save this public key, we will need to pass it as argument of commands below.
 ```
 Creating game account: 65FuAgjgSGKqZs6cWBLvKgqd3oD5DPbwvVhDRf7RZos5
 ```